mLaSDI: Multi-stage latent space dynamics identification: LaSDI Framework

-where $\Theta ( Z^{(i)} )$ is a user-chosen library of functions and $\Xi^{(i)}$ is a matrix of coefficients we must solve for.
+where $\dot{\hat{Z}}^{(i)}$ is the approximated time derivative, $\Theta ( Z^{(i)} )$ is a user-chosen library of functions and $\Xi^{(i)}$ is a coefficient matrix to be determined.
 While we are free to choose any terms in our library, a common choice for LaSDI variants is to assume linear dynamics \cite{Bonneville2024,He2023} so that the library and coefficients are given by